UShamila/submission_reminder_app_UShamila/README.md

-Submission Reminder App
+SUBMISSION REMINDER APP

 This app keeps deadlines for assignments and reminds late submissions by students.
 It works based on the submissions.txt file holding the students' names, assignment names, and submissionstatus.

-Key Components
+KEY COMPONENTS

 config.env – Stores app variables.

-submissions.txt – Central file with student and assignment data. reminder.sh – Checks deadlines for each assignment. functions.sh – Displays students with pending assignments. startup.sh – Starts the application.
+submissions.txt – Central file with student and assignment data.

-Project Structure
+reminder.sh – Checks deadlines for each assignment.

+functions.sh – Displays students with pending assignments.

+startup.sh – Starts the application

+PROJECT STRUCTURE

 After running create_environment.sh, the directory structure should look like this: